haskellfoundation/error-message-index/message-index/messages/GHC-93557/illegalSynonymInstance/index.md

 title: Cannot implement a typeclass for type synonyms by default
 ---

-The programmer defined a data type `RGB`, and a type synonym `T`, and then tried to implement an instance of the typeclass `Eq` for `T`.
+The programmer defined a data type `RGB`, and a type synonym `T`, and then tried to implement an instance of the type class `Eq` for `T`.
-In the language version Haskell2010 this is not allowed, since all typeclass instances have to start with a type constructor.
+In the language version Haskell 2010 this is not allowed, since all type class instances have to start with a type constructor.
 This problem can be fixed by implementing the typeclass instance directly for the type `RGB` instead of the type synonym `T`.

 ```